Introduction

 While the order of some operations like union and intersection doesn't matter semantically, the left operand is checked first for those where short circuiting can be applied.

-is more efficient than id(:'complicated regex') & !ignored
+is more efficient than regex:'complicated regex' & !skip()

-, since it will avoid the regex check for ignored tests entirely.
+, since it will avoid the regex check for skipped tests entirely.

 This may change in the future if optimizations are added for test set expressions.